-AADPRT Committee/Task Force/Position Charges

-Academic Psychiatry Governance Committee Representative

-AADPRT bylaw 5.7: AADPRT serves as a sponsor of the journal, Academic Psychiatry (AP), along with the other sponsoring organizations in the journal consortium.
-Consortium member responsibilities are as specified in the Academic Psychiatry governance document.
-The AADPRT President shall appoint a past-president of AADPRT to serve as representative to the AP Governance Committee (GC).
-The GC representative will serve on the Executive Council and join Steering Committee meetings as requested by the president.
+AADPRT EC Committee/Task Force/Position Charges Academic Psychiatry Governance Committee Representative AADPRT ByLaw 5.7: AADPRT serves as a sponsor of the journal, Academic Psychiatry (AP), along with the other sponsoring organizations in the journal Consortium.
+Consortium member responsibilities are as specified in the Academic Psychiatry Governance document.
+The AADPRT President shall appoint a past president of AADPRT to serve as representative to the AP Governance Committee (GC).
+The GC representative will serve on the Executive Council and join Steering Committee meetings as requested by the President.
 The GC representative shall be appointed for a term of four years with a maximum of two renewals.
-The GC representative will represent the perspective and interests of AADPRT to the GC, and provide information about, and liaise with the journal to, AADPRT leadership.

-Addictions Committee
+The GC representative will represent the perspective and interests of AADPRT to the GC, and provide information about and liaison with the journal to AADPRT leadership.
+Addictions Committee The addictions taskforce was established by Sandra DeJong at the 2017 AADPRT Annual Meeting with the aim of improving addictions training in psychiatry by providing more resources to training directors.
+The goal of this taskforce was to lead the efforts to use the expertise of allied organizations including the APA, American Association of Addictions Psychiatry, AACAP, and ADMSEP, and develop resources on additions for training directors.
+In 2020, AADPRT's Executive Committee approved the creation of the standing Addictions Committee to continue to collaborate with other organizations and lead the efforts in improving addictions training in psychiatry.
+Assessment Committee Purpose This committee's role is to function as a resource on all aspects of assessment for AADPRT committees and members and as a liaison with allied organizations focused on assessment including, but not limited to, ACGME, ABPN, USMLE and the PRITE and Child PRITE Editors.
+Tasks Collect, assess, and disseminate on AADPRT's website assessment tools that may be useful to members (along the model of the Curriculum Committee).
+Author white papers and position statements on topics of assessment to serve as guidance to AADPRT members and affiliated organizations such as ACGME and ABPN.